2010 United Nations Climate Change Conference: Mitigation

 Developed countries should submit annual greenhouse gas inventories and inventory reports and biennial reports on their progress.

 It agrees that developing country parties will take nationally appropriate mitigation actions in the context of sustainable development, supported and enabled by technology, financing and capacity-building, aimed at achieving a deviation in emissions relative to "business as usual" emissions in 2020.
 It decides to set up a registry to record Nationally Appropriate Mitigation Actions seeking international support and to facilitate matching of finance, technology and capacity-building support to these actions.
 Once support has been provided they are called internationally supported mitigation actions (ISMAs), that will be subject to international measurement, reporting and verification.
+The Cancún Agreements (Decision 1/CP.16) also adopted the seven Cancún safeguards to be promoted and supported when undertaking REDD+ activities under the UNFCCC.

 Finance

 It takes note of the collective commitment by developed countries to provide new and additional resources, including forestry and investments through international institutions, approaching US$30 billion for the period 2010–-2012 and recognizes that developed country parties commit, in the context of meaningful mitigation actions and transparency on implementation, to a goal of mobilizing jointly US$100 billion per year by 2020 to address the needs of developing countries.

-It decides to establish a Green Climate Fund, to be designated as an operating entity of the financial mechanism of the Convention.
+It decides to establish a Green Climate Fund, to be designated as an operating entity of the financial mechanism of the convention.
 Also decides that the Fund shall be governed by a board of 24 members; the trustee shall administer the assets of the Green Climate Fund only for the purpose of, and in accordance with, the relevant decisions of the Green Climate Fund Board.